Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

 - It finds the current scene camera in the add‑on list.
 - Selects the **next** camera in the list (cyclically).
 - Sets the scene camera to that object and switches the 3D Viewport to camera view.
-- If a pivot is set, it also applies the corresponding light rotation using the shared `apply_light_rotation` helper.
+- If a light pivot is set, it also applies the corresponding light rotation using the shared `apply_light_rotation` helper.

 Use this to:
 - Walk through all configured cameras.